w212security/wenetaunthreader/README.md

 Now, apatchy isn't necessary, except with the ~~[legacy](https://github.com/spacepilotAV/wenetaunthreader/tree/legacy) branch~~ legacy is currently unavailable for testers.

-if you want to try installation using experimental/install.sh
+if you want to try installation using installer.sh (recommended)

-* before running, install python, core utilities, and git.
+* before running, install git.
 * chmod +x before use
 * run as root

+we're working on a better installer. but, until then, just run installer.sh somewhere on your device with git, and follow the steps.

 ## todo